- Home

 In summary

-The Trust takes very seriously its equality and diversity and is always developing new ways to encourage people to be part of our workforce – whether as an employee or a volunteer.
-We want people to recognise us as a great place to work – irrespective of gender (or any other protected characteristic) – but we know that there are some issues we need to address, and that these may take some time.
-The Trust has embarked on a transformational journey to make sure that we can continue to be a leader in conservation and heritage, and ‘doing the right thing’ for our workforce is very high on our agenda.
+The Trust takes seriously its responsibility to equality of opportunity in its workforce – and celebrating that workforce’s diversity – and is always developing new ways to encourage people to be part of our workforce, whether as an employee or a volunteer.
+We want people to recognise us a great place to work, irrespective of gender or any other protected characteristic, but we know that there are some issues we need to address and that these may take some time.
+The Trust has embarked on a transformational journey to make sure that we can continue to be a leader in conservation and heritage, and doing the right thing for our workforce is very high on our agenda.

 You can read more about our work across our website.